Article134-tech/lititzbmx-docs/standards/LBS-002-Artifact-Numbering-Standards.md

 This document is published to explain the artifact-numbering standards used by Lititz BMX.
 It may be referenced for educational, archival, and preservation purposes.

-Lititz BMX artifact numbers, associated records, archive content, names, branding, and archive records, archive content, names, branding, and archive links of Lititz BMX.
+Lititz BMX artifact numbers, associated records, archive records, archive content, names, branding, and archive links remain the property of Lititz BMX.

 ---